tomolt/ocron/README.md

 - For the months and week-days fields, 3-letter case-insensitive aliases may be used (for example: `Jan`, `JUL`, `aug`).
 - In the week-days field, 0 and 7 both mean Sunday.
 - Commands are executed if *either* the month-day *or* the week-day matches the current day.
-- Rules can contain data to be sent to the commands stdin through the usual percent sign syntax.
-- Of course, the percent sign can also be escaped by preceding it with a backslash.

 ## Robustness